andrewlarsen514/software-engineering-princples/README.md

 The phrase “self documenting code” often makes some engineer’s skin crawl - but there is merit to this principle.
 Use of comments should be used only to explain why we’re doing something in the code.
 For example, a weird workaround to deal with some quirky external dependency.
 Comments should never describe what code is doing.
 This is a clear sign that it is overly complex, the naming is unclear, or both.

+This is also important because over time the code might change, and then the code and comments 'say' different things/disagree

 ### Functions

 There are a number of practices to keep in mind when writing clean functions including:

-Keep methods small
+1. Keep methods small
-Do one thing
+2. Do one thing
-Small number of arguments
+3. Small number of arguments
-Easy to test
+4. Easy to test

 ***Keep Methods Small***